-My years of experience working with men, women, and couples have occurred within a decade of private practice and in a variety of other professional settings.
-I have served on the Board of the Seattle Counselors Association, regularly attend a variety of professional conferences throughout the year, and am a member of professional organizations and I sit on boards of therapy-related institutions, all of which help me stay on top of the latest research and developments.
+My years of experience working with men, women, and couples have occurred within a decade of private practice and in a variety of other professional settings prior to starting my own practice in 2010.
+I regularly attend a variety of professional conferences throughout the year, and am a member of professional organizations and I sit on boards of therapy-related institutions, all of which help me stay on top of the latest research and developments.

 In 1996 I earned my Bachelor of Arts in Psychology and Sociology from Western Washington University.
 I continued my education in 2003 at Seattle University, earning my Master of Arts in Counseling Psychology.

 When I am not in session with a client I can likely be found spending time with my family, meditating, paddle boarding on Lake Union, running around Greenlake or Alki, or capturing the beauty of the Pacific Northwest through photography.